Miltonly/Streets/Christie Circle

 Schools and catchment

-Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it effectively walkable for families on the circle.
-Catholic elementary students attend Our Lady of Fatima Catholic Elementary, about six minutes away.
-For secondary, public students route to Craig Kielburger Secondary School; Catholic students attend St. Francis Xavier Catholic Secondary, also a six-minute drive.
-The proximity to Irma Coulson is a practical advantage for families with young children.
+Public elementary catchment draws to Irma Coulson Public School, a one-minute drive that makes it walkable for families on the circle itself.
+Robert Baldwin and Sam Sherratt are also within a five-minute drive, offering program alternatives.
+Catholic elementary students attend Our Lady of Fatima Catholic Elementary, a six-minute drive, while secondary students draw to St. Francis Xavier Catholic Secondary, also six minutes away.
+The proximity to multiple elementary schools gives families some flexibility within the public board.

 Who this street suits